kogyeonghoon/blogpost/_posts/2025-04-28-symmetrized-diffusion.md

   - name: Experiment
     subsections:
     - name: Experimental Setup
-    - name: Results and Discussion
+    - name: Results
     - name: Future Directions
 ---

 The generation of novel 3D molecular structures is a significant task in computational chemistry, drug discovery, and materials science.
 Diffusion-based generative models have emerged as a powerful class of methods for such tasks.
-In this article, we propose a novel formulation of diffusion models that incorporates a stronger notion of permutation symmetry.
+In this article, we introduce an ongoing research about diffusion models that incorporates a stronger notion of permutation symmetry.

 ## Diffusion in Euclidean space